navyaacharya05/BootCamp/README.md

 4)Imported springboot project ,created-Entity,Repository,Service and Controller files in Eclipse.Added dependencies of mysql connector in pom.xml and also added the database name in application.properties file.

-5)In the frontend create a new project using command:
+5)In the frontend created a new project using command:

         Goto Terminal->New Teminal